invalidusrname/mm-simple_version/README.md

 # MM::SimpleVersion

-A simple gem that just prints the gem name version.
+A simple gem that just prints the gem name and its version.

 ## Installation